 The Portfolio Adviser will execute currency hedges on foreign securities positions in order to minimize portfolio sensitivity to currency fluctuations.
 The Portfolio Adviser typically intends to significantly hedge (80-100%) the non-Canadian currency exposure attributable to the portfolio to the Canadian dollar.
-However, the portfolio sub-advisor may choose not to hedge any individual currency exposure to the extent that the portfolio sub-adviser, in its sole discretion, deems it impractical or deems such exposure appropriate.
+However, the portfolio sub-adviser may choose not to hedge any individual currency exposure to the extent that the portfolio sub-adviser, in its sole discretion, deems it impractical or deems such exposure appropriate.

-The Fund may obtain exposure, on some or all of its assets, to securities of other mutual funds, including domestic and foreign ETFs and other collective investment funds managed by us, as permitted by applicable exemptive relief (See "Exemptions and Approvals").
+The Fund may obtain exposure, on some or all of its assets, to securities of other mutual funds, including domestic and foreign ETFs, as permitted by applicable exemptive relief (See "Exemptions and Approvals").